-Are you tired of overpaying for carpet that is quickly damaged?
+Are you tired of overpaying for commercial carpet that is quickly damaged?
 Today, we're giving you the knowledge needed to specify durable carpet at a fraction of the expected total cost.

 1) Minimize Installation Costs